-March 17 – Lookout! – it’s a Saturday St. Paddy’s, and The Irish Wakers will again be lighting up The Pint 455 Abbott St. in downtown Vancouver from 12:00 pm – 2:00 pm, and, later, the Wolf and Hound on the City’s west side at 3517 West Broadway from 9 pm ’til after midnight.
+March 17 – Lookout! – it was a Saturday St. Paddy’s, and The Irish Wakers again lit up The Pint 455 Abbott St. in downtown Vancouver from 12:00 pm – 2:00 pm, and, later, the Wolf and Hound on the City’s west side at 3517 West Broadway from 9 pm ’til after midnight.
 A wild evening of playing, singing and driving the dancing!

 Selected performances in 2017